 Project Manager, Industry 4.0, Strategy and Leadership Development

-Sean Madhavaraman is a Project Manager, Industry 4.0 on the Strategy & Leadership Development team.
-He serves as the GaMEP Industry 4.0 expert with 17 years of process engineering and advanced manufacturing experience with a passion for technology and IIOT.
-Sean has a proven track record of utilizing data, communication, and organization skills to deliver key business objectives through alignment and by leveraging next generation technology.
+Sean Madhavaraman utilizes his 17 years of process engineering and advanced manufacturing experience as well as his passion for technology to serve as the GaMEP Industry 4.0 expert.
+He has a proven track record of utilizing data, communication, and organizational skills to deliver key business objectives through alignment and next generation technology.

-Expertise: Process Automation, Process Control, Process Engineering, Manufacturing IT/OT, Program & Project Management.
+Expertise: Process Automation, Process Control, Process Engineering, Manufacturing IT/OT, Industrial Internet of Things (IIoT), Program & Project Management.